Skip to content

 TIP

-The additional const commandDefinitions is used by the CLI tool!
-In regular usecases, you do not need to create or manipulate this file.
+The additional const commandDefinitions is used by the CLI tool.
+In regular use cases, you usually do not need to modify this file manually.

 Add subscriptions